freenas/freenas-docs/userguide/directoryservice.rst

 describes the configurable options.
 Some settings are only available in Advanced Mode.
-To see these settings, either click the :guilabel:`Advanced Mode` button or configure the system to always display these settings by checking the box :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.
+To see these settings, either click the :guilabel:`Advanced Mode` button or configure the system to always display these settings by checking
+:guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.